ClementNerma/NightOS/docs/specs/shell-scripting.md

 ## Output of a command

-Commands can either output data to STDOUT (standard), STDRET (typed) or STDERR (errors).
-It's possible to get the result of a command as a value:
+Commands can either output data to STDOUT (text), STDRAW (raw), STDRET (typed) or STDERR (errors).

+There is a specific syntax to get the output from each pipe.
+To get the (typde) output from STDRET:

 ```hydre
 $(echo "Hello!")
 ```

-This gets the STDOUT content and can be used like this for instance:
+It can be used like this for instance:

 ```hydre
 echo ${$(echo "Hello!")} # Prints: "Hello!"
 ```

-As this syntax is not very readable, evaluating a single command can be made without the `${...}` expression wrapper:
+But, as this syntax is not very readable, evaluating a single command can be made without the `${...}` expression wrapper:

 ```hydre
 echo $(echo "Hello!") # Prints: "Hello!"